Foundation classes at Bundarra!

 We believe that each child is highly competent, capable and resourceful and that not all children learn the same thing in the same way, at the same time and at the same rate.

 We provide opportunities for children to become engaged in rich and varied learning experiences that respect and suit their stage of development and promote the growth of the whole child, emotional, social, language, cognitive, spiritual and physical.
 Children make connections and develop deep understandings in meaningful contexts that are of interest to them.
 They have a sense of belonging and strong motivation to participate.

-We support a teaching approach in prep grades known as Investigation Time.
+We integrate Victorian Curriculum with a teaching approach in Foundation grades known as Investigation Time.

 There are 10 Learning environments in Investigations.